Kiera Hogan

-Kiera Hogan (born September 16, 1994) is an American professional wrestler currently working for All Elite Wrestling (AEW).
+Kiera Hogan (born September 16, 1994) is an American professional wrestler.
 She is best known for her time in Impact Wrestling, where she is a former two-time Impact Knockouts Tag Team Champion (with Tasha Steelz).
-Hogan has also worked in Women Superstars Uncensored (WSU), where she is a former WSU Spirit Champion.
+Hogan has also worked in All Elite Wrestling (AEW), and Women Superstars Uncensored (WSU), where she is a former WSU Spirit Champion.
+In 2025, Hogan appeared on the reality television show Joseline’s Cabaret California on Zeus Network as a cast member.

 Professional wrestling career

 Early career (2015–2018)

 Hogan began her career wrestling throughout Atlanta in 2015.
 She defeated Owen Knight to win the WWA4 Intergender Championship on April 16, 2015.
 She became a regular throughout the Georgia independent wrestling scene, competing for promotions such as Atlanta Wrestling Entertainment and the All-Star Wrestling Network.
 In November 2015, she began working for the Organization Of Modern Extreme Grappling Arts (OMEGA) in North Carolina.
 In 2016, Hogan began working throughout the United States, competing for promotions such as Booker T's Reality of Wrestling in Houston and Shine Wrestling in Florida.
 On February 11, 2017, she captured the WSU Spirit Championship at the WSU 10th Anniversary Show in Vorhees, New Jersey.
 On June 16, 2018, Hogan lost the WSU Spirit title against Jordynne Grace.